 The Gol Stave Church was built around 1200, and it is one of less than 30 remaining Stave churches in Norway.

 Gol Stave is quite a site to behold.
 It is beautiful!
-Inside, you will find richly carved wood work with dragon and plant motifs.
+Inside, you will find richly carved woodwork with dragon and plant motifs.

 There are also runic inscriptions and carvings dated to the early Middle Ages and frescoes added during the Reformation.

 Take time to explore all areas of the Norwegian Museum of Cultural History.
 You never know what you might see as you walk the grounds.
-We saw headstones, farm animals and even got the chance to stilt walk!
+We saw headstones, and farm animals and even got the chance to stilt walk!
 Where else would you be able to do that?

-In summer the Norwegian Folk Museum offers freshly-baked lefse, horse and carriage rides, feeding of the animals, guided tours, handicraft demonstrations and much more.
-And if you travel during the Christmas season, you will find a Christmas market!
+If you are vising Oslo in the summer, the Norwegian Folk Museum offers freshly-baked lefse, horse and carriage rides, feeding of the animals, guided tours, handicraft demonstrations, and much more.

-Admission to Norwegian Museum of Cultural History
+What to Wear to the Norwegian Museum of Cultural History